The new-build hotel boasts 193 rooms as is a 5-minute walk from Manchester Picadilly rail station.

-Waldeck delivered Design for Manufactured Assembly solutions for the client.
-This enabled the building to be constructed from pre-fabricated, pre-cast panels with blue brick external cladding, and included glazed fronted public areas.
-The site also hosts a ground floor restaurant and sloping section on the easterly corner running up the final few storeys of the building.
+Our team delivered Design for Manufactured Assembly solutions for the hotels exterior, enabling the building to be constructed from prefabricated, precast panels with blue brick external cladding and glass-fronted public areas.
+The new hotel also has a ground-floor restaurant, with a sloping section on the easterly corner running up the final few storeys of the building.

 The basement and ground floor of the building were constructed using in-situ reinforced concrete, with a 600mm thick transfer deck between the precast section and in-situ concrete lower levels.
-The external panels are a brick faced sandwich construction and came with pre-fixed windows which were then lifted directly into position and held by tie cables and dowel bars before the joints were filled using a high-strength thixotropic grout.
-The pre-fabricated bedroom pods were then dropped into place, allowing the following-on trades to continue working.
+The external panels were a brick faced sandwich construction and came with prefixed windows which were then lifted directly into position and held by tie cables and dowel bars before the joints were filled using a high-strength thixotropic grout.
+The prefabricated bedroom pods were then dropped into place.

 Similarly, by using the latest’s connection details for the stairs it allowed them to be pre-made and installed to tight tolerances allowing removal of the site crane, and therefore reducing costs.